Movicon Help on Line - Rel. 11.7.1302

 Select * From VAR00001 Order By LocalCol DESC

 Caution!
-When using the SQL Server CE, therefore in a device with Windows CE, it is not possible to create reports on variable trace tables, due to the fact that the database file created for tracing variables is different from the DataLogger database file and the Historical Log database file . |
+When using the SQL Server CE, therefore in a device with Windows CE, it will not be possible to create reports on variable trace tables, due to the fact that the database file created for tracing variables will be different from the DataLogger database and the Historical Log database files. |

 Operations for editing Reports and multi-object selections